abizovnuralem/go2_ros2_sdk/README.md

 ## Real time image detection and tracking

 This capability is directly based on [J. Francis's work](https://github.com/jfrancis71/ros2_coco_detector).
-Once you have launched the sdk, the color image data will be available at `go2_camera/color/image`.
-In another terminal enter:
+Launch the `go2_ro2_sdk`.
+After a few seconds, the color image data will be available at `go2_camera/color/image`.
+On another terminal enter:

 ```bash
 source install/setup.bash
 ros2 run coco_detector coco_detector_node
 ```

 There will be a short delay the first time the node is run for PyTorch TorchVision to download the neural network.
-You should see a downloading progress bar.
-This network is then cached for subsequent runs.
+You should see a download progress bar.
+TorchVision cached for subsequent runs.

 On another terminal, to view the detection messages:
 ```shell